seanbutler/Seeds/ThrowingThings/article.md

 This approach is entirely in-authentic in that it bears no relationship with the forces involved in the joining or separating of two tectonic plates.
 However it _can_ easily be tweaked to produce sequences which either bear a resemblance to the jagged shape of the Mid-Atlantic Ridge or match specific gameplay requirements such as maximum distance between islands.

-To simplify lets assume that the direction and velocity of ejecta is random, but the angle of ejection follows a vague bell curve.
+Assuming that the direction and velocity of ejecta is random, but the angle of ejection follows a vague bell curve.

 ~~~
 var angle = (( Math.random() *  Math.PI/2) + ( Math.random() *  Math.PI/2)) /3